Skip to main content

 At Friday Night 5s, we’re all about creating the most beneficial experiences for the junior players who participate.
 Here are the top 5 benefits of recreational football:

-1. Improves the physical wellbeing of junior players The most commonly talked about benefit of recreational sport is the fact that it gets children off the sofa and keeps them moving.
+The most commonly talked about benefit of recreational sport is the fact that it gets children off the sofa and keeps them moving.
 Last year saw record high levels of childhood obesity in the UK, and it is unfortunately still a major issue throughout society.
 Although diet and genetics are not discounted, a major cause of the obesity crisis is the lack of adequate exercise for children.
 Many children in modern society are used to ‘playing football’ with their thumbs, and while video games (or eSports) are thrilling, the virtual world can’t beat fresh air and exercise.

 Recreational sport gets your child used to health and fitness young age, and prepares them for how to handle physical challenges as they get older.
 Rather than sitting in front of the gogglebox, your child can partake in a weekly old fashioned runaround, which will do wonders for their physical wellbeing.